acmeyer/Conjoint-PDF-Generator-App/README.md

 * <a href="http://www.leahrrosenzweig.com" target="_blank">Leah Rosenzweig</a>
 * <a href="http://alexcmeyer.com" target="_blank">Alex Meyer</a>
-* For citations: “Meyer and Rosenzweig 2015”
+* For citations: “Meyer & Rosenzweig 2015”